sourcegraph/handbook/content/departments/engineering/design/templates/extra-large-template.md

 - Estimate: More than a month
 - Notes:

-  - When creating the issue, use the label design-estimated-XL
+  - When creating the issue, use the label `design-estimated-XL`
   - All phases for this project should involve a higher level of fidelity.
-Exampoles include additional test participants, multiple versions of designs and more revision and refinement than designs for smaller projects.
+Examples include additional test participants, multiple versions of designs, and more revision, and refinement than designs for smaller projects.
   - Ideally, design should be given sufficient time in the problem space to explore and research.
   - Design should be happening at least one iteration before engineering is planned.
 If user testing is required before or after design, this should be factored into the design time.
   - These efforts require close collaboration with the Product Manager to scope and define the user problems being solved.